 There are important exceptions to the scope of the plant variety right, including:

 The purpose of the technical examination is to assess whether the candidate variety meets the criteria of distinctness, uniformity and stability.
 The technical examination is carried out by an authority selected by the CPVO, who will also stipulate the type and amount of any plant material that is to be submitted for examination.
 Technical examination takes between one and six years, depending on the variety.
-One year is normal for most ornamental species.
-Some tree varieties require examination over a six year period.
+One year is normal for most ornamental species, whereas some tree varieties require examination over a six year period.

 In the UK, a national plant variety right, the Plant Breeder’s Right (PBR), is available and is valid for the UK only.
 Like the CPVR, the UK PBR system originates from the 1991 act of the UPOV convention (International Union for the Protection of New Varieties of Plants), and the overall application system and rights are broadly similar.
+However, in contrast to CPVRs, renewal fees UK PBRs have been abolished for the majority of crops (although annual fees are due for crops such as potatoes and ornamental species).

 Under the European Patent Convention (EPC), to which most European countries are contracting states, plant varieties are excluded from patentability.
 However, the exclusion is interpreted narrowly, and patents can be obtained with claims embracing one or more plant varieties, provided that the invention is not technically restricted to a plant variety, and provided that the plants are not obtained exclusively by essential biological processes.